MicrosoftDocs/power-platform/power-platform/admin/preview-april-2019-updates.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 You can enable the features coming in the April 2019 update by opting in to the updates in the Power platform Admin center.
-Opting in will enable all relevant updates for Dynamics 365 for Customer Engagement, which will be enabled by default to everyone starting April 2019.
+Opting in will enable all changed user experience updates for Dynamics 365 for Customer Engagement, which will be enabled by default to everyone starting April 2019.

 ![Previewing April 2019 updates](media/preview-schedule.png "Previewing April 2019 updates")